 Our movements around the world are also uniquely identifying.
 Only you go back and forth from your home, to your gym, to your office, for example.
 I make a habit of keeping my location services turned off unless I am actively using Google Maps.

-If I can’t live without the service, as is the case with my Fitbit, I like to know what information is being collected and whether the service I’m using is worth the trade off in privacy.
+If I can’t live without the service, as is the case with my Fitbit, I like to know what information it’s collecting and whether the service I’m using is worth the trade off in privacy.

 I stopped using my Fitbit when I learned they had been purchased by Google, one of the most prolific data harvesters.
 However, when the COVID-19 quarantine began, I realized it was more important to make sure I moved during the day than to foil Google’s plot for total technology domination.